gvwilson/sdxpy/src/archive/index.md

 where `abcd1234` is the hash of the file's contents ([%x dup %]).
 We will then record the filenames and hash keys in each snapshot:
-The hash keys tell us which unique files existed at the time of the snapshot, while the filenames tell us what each file was called when the snapshot was made.
+The hash keys tell us which unique files existed at the time of the snapshot, while the filenames tell us what the file's contents were named when the snapshot was made.
 To restore a particular snapshot, we will copy the `.bck` files back to their original locations ([%f archive-storage %]).